eric-thomas-dagster/dbt-cloud-migration-assistant/README.md

 ## How It Works

-1. Connects to dbt Cloud API and fetches your configuration
+1. Connects to dbt Cloud API and fetches your configuration (projects, jobs, environments)
 2. Uses `create-dagster project` to scaffold Dagster project (falls back to `dg init` if needed)
+3. **Creates one `DbtProjectComponent` per dbt Cloud project** in `defs/<project_name>/defs.yaml`
-3. Uses `dg scaffold defs` to create dbt components
+4. Uses `dg scaffold defs` to create dbt components for each project
-4. Generates component-based YAML for jobs, schedules, and sensors
+5. Generates component-based YAML for jobs, schedules, and sensors
-5. Creates all necessary configuration files
+6. Creates all necessary configuration files

 All using Dagster's official CLI - no custom code generation!

+### Project Structure Example

+If you have 2 dbt projects in dbt Cloud:
+- `analytics` project → `defs/analytics/defs.yaml` (DbtProjectComponent)
+- `marketing` project → `defs/marketing/defs.yaml` (DbtProjectComponent)

+Both are registered in the same Dagster project and can share resources.

 ## Requirements